goruck/foodcomputer/README.md

 *The Food Computer Alexa skill is now in beta test!
 Please send me an e-mail to be a part of the beta and you'll be able to use the skill to interact with my food computer on your Echo devices.
-Any feedback is welcome*
+Any feedback is welcome.*

 # Alexa OpenAg Personal Food Computer
 This describes how to use Amazon's Alexa to create a voice user interface to the OpenAg Personal Food Computer (PFC).
 I was very fortunate to meet the leaders of Fenome and got the opportunity to build my own OpenAg PFC which is now in use at my home.
 I thought I'd give back to Fenome and the OpenAg community by integrating Amazon's Alexa with the PFC.
 I find the PFC an amazing device and the OpenAg initiative inspiring!
 I hope people find the PFC even more useful with Alexa.